Can the landlord take things that are mine?

 Getting your stuff back

-Paying the landlord the owed rent should get your property back (if the property was illegally taken you should send the landlord a demand letter requesting it return the property or be sued).
+Paying the landlord the owed rent should get your property back (if the property was illegally taken you should send the landlord a demand letter (see below for a form letter) requesting it return the property or be sued).
 A landlord can’t keep your property for any amount of money other than rent.
 To get back your property you need only pay the delinquent rent and, if authorized in a written lease, all reasonable packing, moving, storage, and sale costs.

 The landlord can also sell the property if it is in the lease agreement.